Fort Lauderdale man claims woman drugged, robbed him after night out

 “Then I went to get my telephone, and my telephone was not here.
 My wallet?
 I don’t have my wallet,” he said.

-But he later discovered she had left behind a surprising piece of evidence.
+Eddie said she ultimately took $6,000 out of his account, but he later discovered she had left behind a surprising piece of evidence.
 As it happens, the Cloud stores his pictures.

 “When I went to my iPad, [I saw that] she took a picture of her face when she took my telephone,” he said.

-“It’s such an embarrassing situation.
+“For me, it’s such an embarrassing situation.
 There are some people, that is what they do,” he said.

 On top of everything, Eddie tested positive for COVID-19 five days after the incident.
 It’s unclear whether or not he got it from the woman.